Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Summary and conclusions

 This work presents a comprehensive comparison between the two leading Monte Carlo simulation codes for radio emission from extensive air showers: CoREAS and ZHAireS.
 Both programs were tested under similar conditions, using identical primary particles, geomagnetic configurations, almost identical depth of shower maximum to reduce shower-to-shower fluctuations, and realistic atmospheric profiles derived from the Gladstone-Dale law.
 To ensure reproducibility, the full set of input directives and simulation settings for both codes is provided.

 The results show a high level of consistency in the predicted radio signals.
 The lateral distribution of the electric field at 50 MHz agrees within $\lesssim 5\%$ around the Cherenkov angle.
-In the $30$–$80$ MHz range, which is relevant for many radio experiments~\cite{Schroder:2016hrv,Huege:2017khw}, ZHAireS typically predicts field amplitudes up to $\lesssim 5\%$ smaller than CoREAS, while at lower frequencies this trend reverses.
+In the 30 -- 80 MHz range, which is relevant for many radio experiments~\cite{Schroder:2016hrv,Huege:2017khw}, ZHAireS typically predicts field amplitudes up to $\lesssim 5\%$ smaller than CoREAS, while at lower frequencies this trend reverses.
 At frequencies above 300 MHz, differences become more pronounced due to the loss of coherence and the increased sensitivity to shower-to-shower fluctuations and to the thinning algorithms, which differ between the two codes.
 In general, ZHAireS yields systematically smaller field amplitudes than CoREAS.

-A strong linear correlation between the electric field magnitude and the electromagnetic energy content of the shower was observed in both frameworks, with higher electromagnetic fractions in CoREAS resulting in stronger radio signals.
+A strong linear correlation between the electric field magnitude and the electromagnetic energy content of the shower was observed in both codes, with higher electromagnetic fractions in CoREAS resulting in stronger radio signals.

 Energy fluence maps for both proton and iron primaries also show very good agreement, with average differences remaining below $\lesssim 10\%$, and comparable shower-to-shower fluctuations.
 Furthermore, the mean radiation energy predicted by both codes is consistent within systematic uncertainties with the experimental measurements from the AERA detector at the Pierre Auger Observatory.